henryw374/time-literals/README.md

 This is relevant to the java.time types which logically correspond to `#inst` (java.time.Instant and java.time.OffsetDateTime).
 This library contains specific readers and printers for those objects so that they do round-trip.
 When conveying these objects out of process in edn format, they should be tagged as `#inst` of course.
 To do that, simply provide your own implementation of `clojure.core/print-method` for those types.
 With `*print-dup*` true, the concrete type will still show.

 ## Related Libraries

+[Chronos](https://github.com/henryw374/chronos) is a cross-platform date-time library based on java.time and Temporal.

 [cljc.java-time](https://github.com/henryw374/cljc.java-time) is a one for one mapping of the classes and methods from java.time into a Clojure(Script) library